-- The messages provided near the bottom of the worksheet coordinate with conditional formatting in the cells above to indicate potential errors or otherwise flag strategy decisions that may lead to increased risk of resistance or lowered profitability. - 2.
-Conditional formatting (italicized, red, bold font with orange highlighting) has been applied to indicate when the crop trait selected is not appropriate for the crop in rotation.
-Left-click the specific crop trait to select from the list of available crop traits for the selected crop in rotation to correct the error. - 3.
-Conditional formatting (italicized, yellow, bold font with red highlighting) indicates the herbicide option is a mismatch with the selected crop trait, which may happen when the user changes crops and does not update the crop trait.
-Left-click the herbicide option and select from the list of available herbicide options for the updated specific crop trait selected to correct the error. - 4.
-Conditional formatting (italicized, bold font with light yellow highlighting) indicates when two of the herbicide options selected result in improper tank mixes at their full-labeled rates.
-Left-clicking one of the two highlighted herbicide options to select a different herbicide option or clear one of the two herbicides selected. - 5.
-Conditional formatting (italicized, red, bold font with pink highlighting) indicates when the herbicide option selected is duplicated within an application time.
-Correct this by left-click the herbicide option to select a different herbicide option or delete the duplicate to correct this error. - 6.
-If either a crop or a crop trait is used too frequently, the name of the crop or crop trait in question will appear in bright yellow, italicized, bold font with gray highlighting.
+- 1. The messages provided near the bottom of the worksheet coordinate with conditional formatting in the cells above to indicate potential errors or otherwise flag strategy decisions that may lead to increased risk of resistance or lowered profitability. - 2.
+Italicized, red, bold font with orange highlighting indicates when the crop trait selected is not appropriate for the crop in rotation. - 3.
+Italicized, yellow, bold font with red highlighting indicates the herbicide option is a mismatch with the selected crop trait, which may happen when the user changes crops and does not update the crop trait. - 4.
+Italicized, bold font with light yellow highlighting indicates when two of the herbicide options selected result in improper tank mixes at their full-labeled rates. - 5.
+Italicized, red, bold font with pink highlighting) indicates when the herbicide option selected is duplicated within an application time. - 6.
+If either a crop or a crop trait variety is planted too frequently, the name of the crop or crop trait in question will appear in bright yellow, italicized, bold font with gray highlighting.
 The Roundup/LibertyLink and LibertyLink warnings appear to show reliance on too few herbicide options.
 A crop rotation (corn in years four through eight) with too much emphasis on a particular single crop is also flagged here.

 The user may wish to either maximize economic returns by maximizing NPV or lower the risk of evolution resistance.
-This risk is graphically represented using red/green meter to the right of the 'Strategy' worksheet (Figure 14(8)) and can be defined by left-clicking the pink 'Risk Assessment' button near the top, right of the worksheet.
-The 'Risk Assessment' shown in Figure 17 is based on the default strategy using the 'Diverse Traits' system.
+This risk is graphically represented using red/green meter to the right of the 'Strategy' worksheet (Figure 12 (8)) and can be defined by clicking the pink 'Risk Assessment' button near the top, right of the worksheet.
+The 'Risk Assessment' shown in Figure 15 is based on the default strategy using the 'Diverse Traits' system.

-Figure 17.
+Figure 15.
 Risk Assessment Definition

-Further, left-clicking the green 'Palmer Amaranth Escapes' button near the top, right of the screen allows the user to see information about timing of critical attention to weed control by year.
-The 'Palmer Amaranth Escapes' screen shown in Figure 18 is also based on the default system using the 'Diverse Traits' system.
+Further, clicking the green 'Palmer Amaranth Escapes' button near the top, right of the screen allows the user to see information about timing of critical attention to weed control by year.
+The 'Palmer Amaranth Escapes' screen shown in Figure 16 is also based on the default system using the 'Diverse Traits' system.

-Figure 18.
+Figure 16.
 Year and Within Year Timing of Palmer Amaranth Escapes

-Follow the steps provided in Figures 19 through 21 to save, load, or clear strategies:
+Follow the steps provided in Figures 17 through 19 to save, load, or clear strategies:

-Figure 19.
+Figure 17.
 Saving Strategies

-Notes: Assuming choices in Figure 16 were not fixed, the following strategy will be saved as the 'Error Strategy', although any modifications by the user may be saved.
+Notes: Assuming choices in Figure 15 were not fixed, the following strategy will be saved as the 'Error Strategy', although any modifications by the user may be saved.

-- 1. Left-click the blue 'Save' button to the right of any of the six saved strategy names to save the strategy that is currently displayed in the 'Strategy' worksheet and select 'Strategy 6'. - 2.
-Upon left-clicking the blue 'Save' button, a message will appear as a failsafe to ensure the save button was not clicked by mistake.
+- 1. Click the blue 'Save' button to the right of any of the six saved strategy names to save the strategy that is currently displayed in the 'Strategy' worksheet. - 2.
+Upon clicking the 'Save' button, a message will appear as a failsafe to ensure the save button was not clicked by mistake.
 Follow steps 3 through 5 if 'Yes' or skip to step 6 if 'No'. - 3.
-If 'Yes' is selected in step 2, enter a name for the saved strategy by typing the desired alphanumeric name into the text box provided and left-click the 'OK' button to continue. - 4.
-Upon left-clicking the 'OK' button, another message will appear stating the current strategy information has been saved and may be reloaded using the 'Load' button.
-Left-click 'OK' to continue. - 5.
+If 'Yes' is selected in step 2, enter a name for the saved strategy by typing the desired alphanumeric name into the text box provided and click the 'OK' button to continue. - 4.
+Upon clicking the 'OK' button, another message will appear stating the current strategy information has been saved and may be reloaded using the 'Load' button.
+Click 'OK' to continue. - 5.
 The name of the saved strategy is now displayed in the gray-shaded cell to the left of the 'Save' and 'Load' buttons. - 6.
 If the 'No' button was selected in step 2, a message will appear stating the previously saved strategy has not been changed.
-Left-click 'OK' to continue.
+Click 'OK' to continue.